jetweedy/graphql-practice/README.md

 # GraphQL Practice

 I created a Projects and Skills API using GraphQL in order to learn a little bit about it.
 The project leverages the built-in 'notarealdb' in Node instead of using a real database, and then refers to JSON files for Projects and Skills data.
-Ajax requests and DOM manipulations are performed using jQuery.
+Ajax requests and DOM manipulations are performed using jQuery and Vue.js.

 ## Installation and Setup